A Romantic Getaway

 - The Magic of Little India.

-Stroll hand in hand through Little India, one of Singapore’s most vibrant areas with its mix of shops, flavorful cuisine, restaurants, Hindu and Chinese temples, and mosques and churches.
+Stroll hand in hand through Little India, one of Singapore’s most vibrant areas with its mix of shops, flavourful cuisine, restaurants, Hindu and Chinese temples, and mosques and churches.
 Sri Veeramakaliamman Temple is one of the oldest temples in Singapore.

 - Artful Asia.